aidantwoods/SecureHeaders/README.md

 * Add/remove and manage headers easily
 * Build a Content Security Policy, or combine multiple together
 * Content Security Policy analysis
+* Easy integeration with arbitrary frameworks (take a look at the HttpAdapter)
 * Protect incorrectly set cookies
+* Strict mode
 * Safe mode prevents accidental long-term self-DOS when using HSTS, or HPKP
 * Receive warnings about missing, or misconfigured security headers